 Improve shift work

-Many shift workers experience symptoms of sleep such as excessive sleepiness or insomnia and two thirds of medical events are contributed to the third shift.
+Many shift workers experience excessive sleepiness or insomnia and two thirds of medical events are contributed to the third shift.
 Studies have shown that exposure to high levels of bright light at night increases alertness but this has to be balanced with the effect that light has on suppression of melatonin.
 The need of lighting in between tasks, for example “light showers”, might be appropriate to retain the circadian rhythm.

 Shorten length of stay